Sustainable Markets Foundation

 Given the foundation's leadership connections and board affiliations, potential grantees may benefit from:

 Network Through Environmental Sector: Jay Halfon serves on the boards of 350.org, Earthworks, and Park Foundation.
-Organizations working within these networks or attending events where these organizations are present may have opportunities to build awareness.
+Organisations working within these networks or attending events where these organisations are present may have opportunities to build awareness.

-Focus on Anti-Fossil Fuel Advocacy: The foundation has a documented track record of supporting organizations working on natural gas restrictions, fracking opposition, and fossil fuel policy advocacy.
-Organizations with strong work in these areas align with SMF's demonstrated priorities.
+Focus on Anti-Fossil Fuel Advocacy: The foundation has a documented track record of supporting organisations working on natural gas restrictions, fracking opposition, and fossil fuel policy advocacy.
+Organisations with strong work in these areas align with SMF's demonstrated priorities.

 Connect Through U.S. PIRG Network: President Elizabeth Hitchcock's role at U.S. PIRG suggests connections to the public interest research group network may be relevant.